-- v.
-The Director's performance, on his/her own behalf or for others, in activities which are the same, similar or supplementary to the business of Inmobiliaria Colonial. - vi.
+- ii.
 The number of shares of Inmobiliaria Colonial which the Director owns or has owned.
-Likewise, The Director must also report any other shares owned, directly or indirectly, by associated persons pursuant to the Capital Companies Act. - vii.
-The operations which the Director, in his/her own interest, or by persons acting on his/her behalf, entered into with Inmobiliaria Colonial or other companies in the Group that were outside of the normal business of Inmobiliaria Colonial or which were not made according to market conditions, when these operations are relevant. - viii.
+Likewise, The Director must also report any other shares owned, directly or indirectly, by associated persons pursuant to the Capital Companies Act. - iii.
+The operations which the Director, in his/her own interest, or by persons acting on his/her behalf, entered into with Inmobiliaria Colonial or other companies in the Group that were outside of the normal business of Inmobiliaria Colonial or which were not made according to market conditions, when these operations are relevant. - iv.
 Any direct or indirect conflict of interest that may arise with the Company that is subject to the Director's duty to abstain pursuant to the Capital Companies Act and these Rules.
 All conflicts of interest which the administrators of the Company have shall be recorded and included in the Annual Corporate Governance Report.